quijaman1988/SusanBuckDWAnotes/03_Laravel/30_Ajax.md

 ```

 Note the following points about the above view:
-+ There's a form with a csrf token, and a text input for the search term.
++ There's a form with a csrf token, and a text input for the `searchTerm`.
 + There's an empty div with the id #results; this is where results from the ajax call will be written to.
++ There's a span with the text `Loading...` that is set to be invisible on page load.
+Your JS will make this span visible when waiting for an ajax response, and then invisible when the response is complete.
 + A file `/js/search.js` is included at the bottom.
 The JS to handle the ajax call will go in that file; we'll come back to it in a moment.

 ## POST /search/book - Responds to ajax request for books
-For the POST route, it's set up to respond to a POST request that sends a search term (`search`).
-It uses this value to perform a query on the books table and returns a view called `books.search-ajax`.
+The POST route needs to accept a POST request with the data `searchTerm`.
+This data is used to perform a query with the Book model and returns a view called `books.search-ajax`.

 That code looks like this: